Log File Analyser General

 Read our 22 Ways To Analyse Logs Using The Log File Analyser guide for inspiration on how to analyse data.

-The minimum specification required is a PC, Mac or Linux machine able to run Java 8 with at least 1GB of RAM free.
+The minimum specification required is a PC, Mac or Linux machine able to run Java 17 with at least 2GB of RAM free.
 As the application is installed and runs locally, the size of the log file you can import will be dependent on your own machine’s hard drive space.
 We recommend at the very minimum 1GB of free space, but it will be dependent on the size of the logs.

-For the best possible speed of importing log files, reading, filtering and sorting data, we recommend super fast solid-state drives (SSD’s).
+For the best possible speed of importing log files, reading, filtering and sorting data, we highly recommend super fast solid-state drives (SSD’s).
 SSD’s significantly speed up the reading of log file files and generation of reports and views within the software.

 A new project is created when you import a log file.
 In the free version of the tool, you’re limited to a single project.
 In the paid version, you can have as many projects as you like.
 We recommend creating separate projects for each website and adding log files to the project over a period of time.
 However, how you use projects is up to you!